Skip to main content

 Insulin Sensitivity the Metabolic Gateway

 Insulin resistance occurs when your cells become less responsive to the hormone insulin, leading to elevated blood sugar and insulin levels.
-This state of is profoundly interconnected with hormonal health.
+This state of metabolic dysfunction is profoundly interconnected with hormonal health.
 Chronic high insulin levels can suppress SHBG production, which might initially seem beneficial.
 This effect is deceptive.

 Dietary Approaches and Their Hormonal Influence